parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

 Go to the relevant URL and set up the environment according to the README on the simulator’s GitHub.

-## Run Coordination Script & Device Simulators
+## Run the Device Simulator Using the Coordinator Script
 ### Clone Repository
 1. Navigate to the directory where you want to clone in Ubuntu: